'Gentlemen, it is a fact that every philosopher of eminence

 seventy-two years, no man ever condescended to cut it.'

 -- Thomas de Quincey, 'Murder Considered as One of the Fine Arts' (quotation supplied by Kent Bach)

-These lists, started by Stiv Fleishman, contain many new and revised entries, suggested by many other philosophers and added by D. H. Mellor, to whom further suggestions should be sent.
+These lists, started by Stiv Fleishman, contain many new and revised entries suggested by other philosophers and added by D. H. Mellor, to whom further suggestions should be sent.